Discipline – A Misunderstood Friend

 “You love Āyurveda – but only as long as it doesn’t ask you to be disciplined.”

-This sentence made me think.
+That's a thought-provoking statement.
 Indeed, nowadays it seems to be becoming increasingly difficult to integrate discipline into our daily lives.
 We want to be free, to enjoy life and not constantly impose restrictions on ourselves.
 The word ‘discipline’ is often associated with strictness, coercion or even punishment.
-Yet it may be worth exploring this word from a different perspective.

 On closer inspection, we discover its origin in Latin: disciplina.
 The word means teaching, instruction, order and education.
 Interestingly, disciplina is derived from discipulus, which means student or apprentice.